-AquiferWatch: Monitoring Groundwater Levels and Storage of the Wairau Plain Aquifer
+AquiferWatch: Groundwater Storage of the Wairau Plain Aquifer

-is a tool that water users can use to predict aquifer levels a month in advance for managing abstraction relative to cutoff levels.
-It depicts current groundwater levels monitored by the Marlborough District Council (MDC) and model predictions for near-future groundwater levels.
+An earlier version (AquiferWatch 1.0) uses Eigenmodels to predict dryweather storage up to one months ahead.
 Model predictions are computed for the case that no further rainfall is received in the Wairau catchment and for current levels of groundwater abstraction.
 They are scenario simulations for dry-weather conditions with the aim to estimate lead-times to critically low levels.
 Predictions are reset to observed levels for the purpose of forecasting.
 Computations are based on historic Wairau River recession time series and not based on weather forecasts.
 Rainfall in the Wairau catchment can lead to a rise of groundwater levels in the prediction period.

 Included in the plots are critical groundwater levels that signify thresholds below which abstraction might have to be restricted by the MDC.
 For comparison with historic groundwater levels, median groundwater levels and percentile ranges are depicted.
 The median is a measure for long-term average groundwater levels.
 The historic range of groundwater levels is depicted by the 90% percentile band.